 All of which begs the question: Do men and women lead differently?
 Is there such a thing as a "female style"?
 A recent analysis of forty-five separate studies addressing the question found that the answer was "yes."
 Women are slightly more likely to be "transformational" leaders, collectively setting goals and empowering their teams to achieve them.
 And men are more likely to be "transactional" leaders, letting subordinates know what is expected, rewarding them for their successes and holding them accountable for their failures.
 Not surprisingly, most leaders did not fit neatly into one or the other of these categories, but there was, nonetheless, a measurable difference based on gender.

-Now comes the kicker: Research also shows that transformational leaders --
+Now comes the kicker: Research also shows that transformational leaders --The point made here is that people will want to feel appreciated.
+Women give that feeling of appreciation.

 especially those who also reward good performance, a positive aspect of